Early release on Licence, Post-Sentence Supervision and Home Detention Curfew

 For people serving life sentences, release on licence can only take place after the specified minimum term has been served, except in murder cases where a Whole Life Order is imposed.

-Below you can read about these early release provisions for all types of sentences.
+On this page you can read about these early release provisions for all types of sentences.

 Less than 2 years